w3f/polkadot-wiki-old/docs/polkadot/learn/comparisons/cosmos.md

 ## Interoperability

-Polkadot and Cosmos both claim blockchain interoperability.
+Polkadot and Cosmos are both working on blockchain interoperability protocols.

 Polkadot uses the Interchain Message Passing (ICMP) protocol to send messages between parachains.
 The messages which are passed can be any arbitrary string of bytes, meaning they could be encoded to be asset transfers or more complex cross-chain calls.
 ICMP is trustless because it is verified by the validator as part of the validity check of each new parachain block that the messages will be included.
 Validators only accept new parachain blocks if they've included all of the incoming messages from other parachains (given a one or two blocks buffer).
 Additionally, the Shared Protected Runtime Execution Environment (SPREE) gives even stronger guarantees that the messages will trigger the same exact code across parachains.